Background pattern

 • Stomach pain and indigestion.

-• Changes in blood tests to determine the correct functioning of your liver and kidneys.
+• Changes in blood tests to determine the proper functioning of your liver and kidneys.

-• Sensation of fatigue or weakness (lack of strength).
+• Feeling of fatigue or weakness (lack of strength).

-• Significant decrease in blood pressure that may occur in people with the following conditions: coronary disease, aortic stenosis (a heart artery), renal arteries, or heart valves; a thickening of the heart muscle.
-If this happens, you may feel dizziness or dizziness, especially if you stand up quickly.
+• A significant decrease in blood pressure that can occur in people in the following situations: coronary artery disease, narrowing of the aorta (a heart artery), renal arteries, or heart valves; thickening of the heart muscle.
+If this happens to you, you may feel dizzy or lightheaded, especially if you stand up quickly.

 • Myocardial infarction.